andrewShillito/mobile-flashcards/README.md

 1. Create flashcard decks
 2. Access your decks on the home screen
 3. Add new cards to your decks
-4. Edit your deck's title
+4. Edit your decks' titles
+5. Delete decks
-5. Quiz yourself with your flashcard decks
+6. Quiz yourself with your flashcard decks
-6. View a score report at the end of your quiz
+7. View a short score report at the end of your quiz

 ## Tab Navigator Routes